 The Company is engaged in the highly competitive retail food industry.
 The Company's competitors include traditional supermarkets, such as national and regional supermarket chains and independent supermarkets, as well as nontraditional competitors, such as supercenters, membership warehouse clubs, mass merchandisers, dollar stores, drug stores, specialty food stores, restaurants, convenience stores and online retailers.
 The Company's ability to attract and retain customers is based primarily on quality of goods and service, price, convenience, product mix and store location.
 In addition, the Company competes with other companies for additional retail site locations.
 The Company also competes with retailers and other labor market competitors in attracting and retaining quality employees.
 As a result of the highly competitive environment, traditional supermarkets, including the Company, face business challenges.
 There has been a trend in recent years for traditional supermarkets to lose market share to nontraditional competitors.
-The success of the Company, in particular its ability to retain its customers, depends on its ability to meet the business challenges created by this highly competitive environment.
+The Company's ability to retain its customers depends on its ability to meet the business challenges created by this highly competitive environment.

-In order to meet the competitive challenges facing the Company, management continues to focus on the Company's core strategies, including customer service, product quality, shopping environment, competitive pricing and convenient locations.
+In order to meet its competitive challenges, the Company continues to focus on its core strategies, including customer service, product quality, shopping environment, competitive pricing and convenient locations.
 The Company has implemented several strategic business and technology initiatives as part of the execution of these core strategies.
 The Company believes these core strategies and related strategic initiatives differentiate it from its competition and present opportunities for sustained market share and financial growth.